The Viking Settler Ingólfur Arnarson, Mt. Ingólfsfjall and Ingólfsskáli Turf Longhouse in South Iceland

 Photo courtesy of Ingólfsskáli

-Ingólfsskáli allowed me to use one of their photos to show you the employees dressed in clothes from the Viking era.
+Ingólfsskáli allowed me to use one of their photos to show you employees dressed in Viking-style clothes.

 The woodwork at Ingólfsskáli was beautifully carved by a local from Hveragerði town, Erlendur F. Magnússon.

-All the wooden chairs were carved by him by hand and the carvings of Óðinn by the bar.
+He carved all the wooden chairs by hand, and the carvings of Óðinn by the bar.
 The beautiful carvings on the front door show the Vikings Ingólfur and Hallveig.

 The carved doors of Ingólfsskáli